-Sierra Skye Sizzles In Colorful Bikini: ‘Just For You’
+Sierra Skye Sizzles In Colorful Bikini: 'Just For You'

 Model Sierra Skye has a killer figure and she does not seem to mind showing it off on social media.
-The beauty took to Instagram Monday to show off her killer figure to her 4.1 million followers in a bright, tie-dye bikini.
+The beauty took to Instagram Monday to show off her physique to her 4.1 million followers in a bright tie-dye bikini.

-Sierra’s swimsuit was shades of pink, blue and purple on a white fabric.
-The top had a low-cut neckline and the bottoms were were a classic bikini cut with a cheeky back.
+Sierra's swimsuit had shades of pink, blue and purple on white fabric.
+The top had a low-cut neckline and the bottoms were a classic bikini cut with a cheeky back.

-The popular influencer wore her hair pulled back in a ponytail with section of her bangs framing her face.
+The popular influencer wore her hair pulled back in a ponytail with a section of her bangs framing her face.
 For accessories, she went with a chunky necklace, a dainty bracelet and several rings.

 Sierra posed in front of a large framed mirror in a bathroom for the snap.
 A large vase was situated on one side of the mirror while a bowl of stones was underneath it.
 A framed piece of art hung on the wall behind her.
 She stood in front of a white door, which was opened.